Achillies Princeton Reverb Amplifier Review

 Is it better than a Fender Princeton?

 In terms of tone, I don’t really hear any major differences between the hand-wired Achillies amplifier and any Fender Princeton I have ever played.
-Guitar tone is a subjective thing anyway.
+All guitar tones are a subjective thing anyway.
 What one person likes, the next person doesn’t and vice versa.

 Considering the Achillies amplifier is a handmade amp the price is surprisingly good.
 In Australia, a regular PCB Fender Princeton would sell for around $1749 which is extremely expensive for what you’re getting (in my opinion).